siddhantprateek/call4help/README.md

 ![Screenshot 2021-06-08 150010](https://user-images.githubusercontent.com/43869046/121187404-a63aa980-c885-11eb-9b93-d5bbd61dcfcc.png)

 # Installation
+Before start the installing make sure you have [node](https://nodejs.org/en/) installed in your local machine.
 Some of the requirements for this project can installed through running the below command inside root `\call4help` 📂 directory.
 ```shell
 npm install